syedzameer18/WebLogInsights/README.md

 ## Features

-1. # Count Requests per IP Address
+ # 1.Count Requests per IP Address
    - Analyzes log files to identify the number of requests made by each IP address.
    - Displays results sorted by the highest request count.

-2. # Identify the Most Frequently Accessed Endpoint
+ # 2.Identify the Most Frequently Accessed Endpoint
    - Extracts and identifies the most accessed resource (e.g., URLs or endpoints) from the log file.

-3. # Detect Suspicious Activity
+ # 3.Detect Suspicious Activity
    - Identifies potential brute force login attempts based on repeated failed login entries.
    - Flags IP addresses with excessive failed login attempts.

-4. # Output Results
+# 4.Output Results
    - Displays results in a terminal-friendly format with clear headings.
    - Saves results to a single CSV file named `log_analysis_results.csv` for easy sharing and review.